paulowe/gcp/vm-access-lifecycle.md

 ## VM states

+Stopped (Terminated) VM
+- No charge for stopped VM
+- Charged for attached disks and IPs

+Actions
+- Change machine type (but not the image)
+- Migrate the VM to another network
+-
 ## Once an instance is running you can:

 - reset (instance remains running) - console, gcloud, API , OS